apauley/HollingBerries/README.md

 make it expensive.
 Anything supplied by a Premium Produce (tm) supplier gets an additional 10% markup, and then the price is rounded up to the nearest Rand.

+For example, a product that would usually have a 50% markup would now have a 60% markup.
+(It would be incorrect to first apply a 50% markup and then apply another 10% on top of that).
-For example, if a product costs R25.11 after the extra 10% markup has been applied, you need to round it up to R26.
+If a product costs R25.11 after the extra 10% markup has been applied, you need to round it up to R26.

 The Premium Produce suppliers currently are:
 *   Promise Mashangu (Supplier ID 219)
 *   Karel Visser (Supplier ID 204)

 How do I contribute my solution?
 ================================